DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   '''
 ```

-Meanwhile, the following model attributes set by the framework are useful or give needed reuirements:
+Meanwhile, the following model attributes set by the framework are useful or give needed requirements:
 ```
 **self.dt** : float
   This value gives the current size of the time steps in the model.